HostVanyaD/ASP.NET-Core-Web-Project/README.md

   - Can add lost or found pets.
   - Can write an article or story.
   - Can become a volunteer.
+- Vlunteers:
+  - Can help admins by creating events.
+  - Provide essential support for humane societies by caring for animals until they are adopted.
 - Admin
   - Can manage shelters, pets, articles and events.